ujihisa/lang1/README.md

     * copys immediate value {int} to {register}
 * IRegCall1 {name} {register}
     * calls a function with argument {register}, and saves the return value there.
+* IRegTailCall1 {name} {register}
+    * For optimization
+    * Ends the current function immediately after calling the given function
+    * Other behaviours are same to IRegCall1
+    * This implicitly movs from {register} to r0
 * IRegZeroJump {register} {label}
     * if the value of {register} is 0, jumps to the label.
 * IRegJump {label}